Law without law: from observer states to physics via algorithmic information theory: Emergence of an external physical world

-Arguably, what we call ``our universe'' \emph{is} essentially nothing but a (certain type of) ontological model of our observer state changes, which is useful to us because it helps us predict future observations, and because it gives us ``mechanistic'' explanations of what we see.
-The arguments above might suggest that what we call our ``physical universe'' corresponds exactly to this computational ontological model.
-But as I will argue in Section~\ref{SecQuantum}, if some version of our theory applies that involves memory loss (Postulates~\ref{DesiredPostulates}), then there will be an extra layer ``between us and the world'', hiding some degrees of freedom, and leading us to an effective description that displays some features of quantum theory.

 This view suggests some sort of effective \emph{pancomputationalism}~\cite{Pancomp}: our (emergent external) world \emph{is} in some sense a computation.
-Nevertheless, there is not necessarily a naive correspondence between the structure of our world and the causal structure of the computational process as it is usually envisioned.
-Other proposals of that kind, including approaches by Zuse~\cite{Zuse}, Schmidhuber~\cite{Schmidhuber}, 't Hooft~\cite{tHooft} and Lloyd~\cite{Lloyd}, assume a direct one-to-one mapping between modules of the model of computation (such as ``gates'' or ``tape cells'') and space-time regions.
-The approach of this paper suggests that there is typically only a weak correspondence of this form, going beyond the proposals just mentioned, as will be discussed in more detail in Section~\ref{SecQuantum}.
+However, Section~\ref{SecQuantum} will add an interesting twist to this: if some version of our theory applies that involves memory loss (Postulates~\ref{DesiredPostulates}), then there will be an extra layer ``between us and the world'', hiding some degrees of freedom, and leading us to an effective description that displays some features of quantum theory.
+This will imply that there is no direct correspondence between the causal structure of our phenomenal world and the causal structure of the computational process.
+This is in contrast to other pancomputationalist approaches, like the ones by Zuse~\cite{Zuse}, Schmidhuber~\cite{Schmidhuber}, 't Hooft~\cite{tHooft} or Lloyd~\cite{Lloyd}, which claim a one-to-one mapping between modules of the computation (such as ``gates'' or ``tape cells'') and space-time regions.